model-railroad/tcm/tcm/README.md

 the tablet is powered.

-To monitor the charging state, Android provides the `ACTION_BATTERY_CHANGED` intent and the `BatteryManager.isCharging()` function.
+To monitor the charging state, Android provides the `ACTION_BATTERY_CHANGED` intent and the `BatteryManager.isCharging()` function (only API 23 and above).
 We do not need any AndroidManifest broadcast to monitor the charging state outside of the application's lifecycle.
 This can be periodically checked using a `PeriodicWorkRequest` and the `WorkManager`.

 The behavior should be: